methylDragon/ros-sensor-fusion-tutorial/01 - ROS and Sensor Fusion Tutorial.md

 > - Process Noise
 >   - Also called the Q matrix
 >   - "How much noise your equations add to the state estimate"
->   - "How sure you are your equations model the actual physical reality"
+>   - "How sure you are that your equations model actual physical reality"
 >   - Higher variances cause the Kalman Filter to trust incoming measurements more
 > - Initial Estimate
 >   - Also called the R matrix